Sami-varuni/Async-Labs-Screening-Samiksha/README.md

 ## Incomplete / Next steps

 No major items remain incomplete.
-No Figma used
+Figma was not used because the submission focuses on final product visuals rather than an interactive prototype.

 ## Time spent